-If you’ve just missed a credit card payment, call your bank or before it’s too late – sometimes they will go easy on a first-time offender.
+If you’ve just missed a credit card payment, call your bank or issuer before it’s too late – sometimes they will go easy on a first-time offender.
 It’s better to work out a solution before you get stuck in this cycle.

-If you have multiple credit cards and choose not to do a balance transfer, you can try what’s called the “snowball” method.
+5. Pay Off the Smallest Debt First If you have multiple credit cards and choose not to do a balance transfer, you can try what’s called the “snowball” method.
 Just like a snowball rolling down a hill, you’re going to start small and then quickly gain momentum.
 Here’s how it works:

 First, you list all your debts in order of smallest to largest.
-Then you make a plan make a full-blown attack on the smallest debt.
+Then you make a plan to launch a full-blown attack on the smallest debt.
 The payoff schedule will be incredibly aggressive.
 During the snowball process, you keep making the minimum payments on the other debts, but you take every extra penny and dollar you have and throw it at the smallest debt until it’s gone.

-Once the smallest debt is gone, you take all that money, and anything else you can find, and attack the next debt on the list.
+Once the smallest debt is gone, you take all that money and anything else you can find and attack the next debt on the list.
 You’ll keep going until every single debt is gone.

 The snowball method is very effective for a few distinct reasons.
 First, it teaches you how to tighten up your spending and learn how to pay off debt.
 It’s also immediately gratifying because you make such quick progress.
 Once the smallest debt is out of the way, you’ll see the plan is working and you’re more likely to stick with it.
 And if you stick with this plan, you will become debt free.